mitchelldmiller/quick-mail-wp-plugin/readme.txt

 Tags: mail, email, comments, wp-cli, mailgun, sparkpost, attachment, sendgrid, accessibility, idn, multisite Donate link: https://mitchelldmiller.com/donate Requires at least: 4.6
-Tested up to: 6.5
+Tested up to: 6.6
 Requires PHP: 5.3
 Stable tag: 4.1.9
 License: MIT
 License URI: https://github.com/mitchelldmiller/quick-mail-wp-plugin/blob/master/LICENSE

-Send text or HTML emails with attachments and shortcodes from your WordPress dashboard or command line.
-Send private replies to comments.
-Select recipients from users or commenters.
-Compatible with multisite.
-Includes WP-CLI command.
+Quick Mail makes it easy to send email with attachments and shortcodes from your WP dashboard or command line.
+Reply privately to comments.
+Choose recipients from users or commenters.
+Multisite compatible.
+Includes powerful WP-CLI command.

 == Description ==
 >Quick Mail is the easiest way to send emails with attachments to WordPress users on your site, or to send private replies to comments.